This page details the general hotkey operators and menu operators in sculpt mode.

 Sets the pivot position to the surface under the cursor.

-For more convenient placement of the pivot point it’s recommended to assign a shortcut to either Surface or Active Vertex.
+For more convenient placement of the pivot point it’s recommended to use the shortcut assigned to Surface.

 For a more general introduction see Transforming.